Enriched structure-semantics adjunctions and monad-theory equivalences for subcategories of arities: The structure--semantics adjunction

-We now prove the first assertion of the Theorem.
-If $G$ is $\J$-algebraic, then there is a strictly $\J$-algebraic $\V$-category $(\A', G')$ over $\C$ such that $\A \simeq \A'$ in the pseudo-slice 2-category $\V\CAT//\C$, so that conditions (1)--(3) for $G$, since they hold for $G'$ and are stable under equivalence in $\V\CAT//\C$.
+Lastly we prove the first assertion of the Theorem.
+If $G$ is $\J$-algebraic, then there is a strictly $\J$-algebraic $\V$-category $(\A', G')$ over $\C$ such that $\A \simeq \A'$ in the pseudo-slice 2-category $\V\CAT//\C$, so that conditions (1)--(3) hold for $G$, since they hold for $G'$ and are stable under equivalence in $\V\CAT//\C$.
 Conversely, suppose that $G$ satisfies conditions (1)--(3).
-By Proposition \ref{discrete_iso_prop} there is a $\V$-category $\A'$ equipped with a discrete isofibration $G' : \A' \to \C$ such that $\A \simeq \A'$ in $\V\CAT//\C$.
+Within the square \eqref{eq:algebraic_pb}, the top side $\widetilde{m}_G$ is fully faithful since (2) holds, while the right side $[\tau_G,1]$ has a faithful underlying ordinary functor, since $\tau_G$ is the identity on objects, so the common composite in \eqref{eq:algebraic_pb} has a faithful underlying ordinary functor.
+This entails that the left side $G$ has a faithful underlying ordinary functor.
+Hence, by Proposition \ref{discrete_iso_prop} there is a $\V$-category $\A'$ equipped with a discrete isofibration $G' : \A' \to \C$ and an equivalence $L:\A' \xrightarrow{\sim} \A$ such that $GL \cong G'$, from which it follows by \cite[2.5]{EAT} that $L$ underlies an equivalence $\A' \simeq \A$ in $\V\CAT//\C$.
 Hence $G'$ also satisfies conditions (1)--(3), in addition to (4), so that $G'$ is strictly $\J$-algebraic, whence $G$ is $\J$-algebraic. \end{proof}